arjbingly/grag/Readme.md

 - The pdf parser is implemented using [Unstructured.io](https://unstructured.io).
 - It effectively parses any pdf including OCR documents and categorises all elements including tables and images.
-- Contextual text parsing, it ensures that the chunking process does not seperate items like list items, and keeps titles intact with text.
+- Contextual text parsing, it ensures that the chunking process does not separate items like list items, and keeps titles intact with text.

 ### Multi Vector Retriever

-- It enables to easily retieve not only the most similar chunks (to a query) but easily retrive the source document.
+- It enables to easily retrieve not only the most similar chunks (to a query) but easily retrieve the source document.

+---

 ## Projects

 ### 1. Retriever GUI

-A simple GUI for retriving documents and viewing config of the vector database
+A simple GUI for retrieving documents and viewing config of the vector database

 ### 2. BasicRAG